lunanfoldomics/Cinnamon-GUI/README.md

 #### Developed by Lunan Foldomics LLC, Copyright (C) 2024

+Disclaimer: the software use is intended ONLY for experimental purposes, not for clinical.

 For more information, visit our website: [Lunan Foldomics LLC](http://www.lunanfoldomicsllc.com/)

 ### Features